Oscar Widmann

-Oscar Widmann (1888–1961) was an interior designer, a founder of the American Institute of Designers, and a president of the Institute's New York Chapter.
+Oscar Widmann (1888–1961) was an interior designer, a founder of the American Institute of Interior Decorators, and a president of the Institute's New York Chapter.
 He is known for having designed interior spaces for numerous educational institutions, including Yale University, Harvard University, and in New York, the Saint Thomas Choir School.
 He also designed interior spaces for banks, offices, and private houses.
 Widmann studied design at the Pratt Institute, and graduated with a Bachelor of Arts (1909) from the Brooklyn Polytechnic Institute.